-But the topic is faith and grace.
-Lamott offers an interesting perspective.
+But the topic of this book is faith and grace.
+About which, the author offers an interesting perspective that challenges me as a Bible-believing Christian.

 Wise is good.
-Irreverent not so much, and poignant a gift.
+Irreverent isn’t normally a word I’d associate with faith and grace, and poignant a gift.
 Funny is always a tight-rope walk between humorous observation and heresy.

-The book isn’t a story per se, but a compilation of (mostly) prepublished essays, connected because they’re personal.
+The book isn’t a story per se, but a compilation of (mostly) pre-published essays connected by their personal nature.
 Everyone will see something of themselves in at least one of her stories.

 I did.
-Yet I wouldn’t draw the same conclusions.
+Yet I wouldn’t draw the same conclusions from the vision Lamott did.

 Lamott’s Jesus is a Failure

 To Lamott, Jesus was a failure in many ways.
-And a rotten teenager.
-But passionate about ecology and social justice.
+And a rotten teenager, although passionate about ecology and social justice.

 “God sent Jesus to join the human experience, which means to make a lot of mistakes.
 He had the same prejudices as the rest of his tribe.
 If he hadn’t, the Incarnation would mean nothing.”